Becky Sharp: Synopsis

 Becky also has a son, to whom she is cold and distant, being far more interested in first Paris and then London society where she meets the wealthy Marquis of Steyne, by whom she is eventually presented at court to the Prince Regent.
 She charms Steyne at a game of "acting charades" where she plays the roles of Clytemnestra and Philomela.
 This point is the peak of Becky's social success, but Rawdon is arrested for debt, possibly at Becky's connivance.
 Steyne had given Becky money, jewels, and other gifts, but she makes no effort to free her husband.

 When Rawdon is released, he finds Becky entertaining Steyne, whom Rawdon beats up, assuming the two to be having an affair.
 Steyne is indignant, having assumed the £1,000 he had just given Becky was part of an arrangement with her husband.
 Rawdon finds Becky's hidden bank records and leaves her, expecting Steyne to challenge him to a duel.
 Instead, Steyne arranges for Rawdon to be made Governor of Coventry Island, a pest-ridden location.
 Becky, having lost both husband and credibility, leaves England and wanders the continent, leaving her son in care.

 Amelia, Jos, George and Dobbin go to the fictional Pumpernickel (based on Weimar, Germany), where they find Becky destitute.
 She lives among card sharps and con artists, drinking heavily and gambling.
 Becky enchants Jos Sedley all over again, and Amelia is persuaded to let Becky join them.
 Becky decides that Amelia should marry Dobbin, notwithstanding that Dobbin is Becky's nemesis, the only person to ever see through her before it is too late.
 Amelia and Dobbin return to England, while Becky and Jos stay in France.
 Jos dies in suspicious circumstances — likely poisoned — shortly after signing much of his wealth to Becky, giving her an income.
 She returns to England and lives as a demi-mondaine.
 Her former associates refuse to have anything to do with her.

 Character

-For much of the book, due to her lower-class origins, Sharp is not treated as a social equal to her associates, who are at least middle if not upper class.
+For much of the book, owing to her lower-class origins, Sharp is not treated as a social equal to her associates, who are at least middle if not upper class.
 She is "notoriously immoral" — indeed, according to one commentator, she is the "embodiment of moral transgression"—with a "ruthless determination ... but unfailing good temper".
 Her energy repeatedly creates a "whirlwind" around her.

 Sharp "manages to cheat, steal and lie without getting caught by the agents of social, moral and economic order who pursue her", which she does by creating for herself a new set of circumstances each time.
 This makes her "dangerous", in contemporary eyes, says Montz, and Sharp plays many such discrete roles throughout the book.
 However, each time she reinvents herself in order to overcome the next adversity, her previous reputation always catches up with her.
 Jennifer Hedgecock has commented that: